 - See also: x86-isa

-- I have 17 facts about IA-32. what would you like to know? email me and let me know how I can help.
+- Have a question about IA-32 not answered here?
+Email me and let me know how I can help.